 You can use the nylon turner pictured here to flip the omelets.
 Here's how: Slide the turner under; raise up to allow the uncooked egg to run off (makes the omelet lighter); then flip it over.

-Scrape, then wipe the grill, It must must have no food debris or excess oil.
+The grill must not have any food debris or excess oil.
+So scrape the grill, then wipe it down.
 Carefully pour two spoonfuls of batter onto the grill per cake (1-1/2 spoonfuls for Double Webb pancakes).
 When the bubbles in the cakes have just begun to pop, check the underside, if they are a nice golden brown, flip them over.
 Trim any batter spillage from the cake using the turner edge.
 Cook on the second side until just cooked through.
 Remove the cakes with the turner and stack shingle style on the plate.

 A quick-sell is a small carryout order, for example a couple of burgers that comes in during busy times when the seats are full with dine-in customers and the kitchen is loaded with orders.